Community Outreach

 Many members also donated their time to help with the many logistical details of orchestrating these projects!
 We are also very grateful to several local area businesses for helping us stretch our dollars even further by donating goods or services.

-The BMC has partnered with five outstanding organizations on the Peninsula that provide unique and invaluable services to the community.
+The BMC has partnered with outstanding organizations on the Peninsula that provide unique and invaluable services to the community.

 Please click on the links below to learn more about our efforts to help these amazing organizations carry out their mission of service to others.